Kentucky vs. Kansas College Basketball Predictions & Picks - November 14

 Kentucky Performance Insights

-- The Wildcats were the seventh-best squad in the country in rebounds per game (36.6) and ninth-best in rebounds allowed (26.8) last season.
+- The Wildcats were the seventh-best team in the nation in rebounds per game (36.6) and ninth-best in rebounds allowed (26.8) last year.

-- Kentucky was 46th in the country in assists (15.1 per game) last year.
+- Last season Kentucky was ranked 46th in the nation in assists with 15.1 per game.

-- The Wildcats made 6.3 3-pointers per game and shot 34.7% from beyond the arc last season, ranking 288th and 151st, respectively, in the nation.
+- At 6.3 made 3-pointers per game and shooting 34.7% from beyond the arc last season, the Wildcats were 288th and 151st in the nation, respectively, in those categories.

-- Last season, Kentucky attempted 30% of its shots from beyond the arc, and 70% from inside it.
-In terms of made shots, 22.9% of Kentucky's buckets were 3-pointers, and 77.1% were 2-pointers.
+- Last season, the Wildcats took 70% of their shots from inside the arc, and 30% from beyond it.
+In terms of made shots, 77.1% of the Wildcats' buckets were 2-pointers, and 22.9% were 3-pointers.

+- Offensively, Kansas averaged 75.4 points per game (88th-ranked in college basketball) last season.
+It ceded 68.1 points per contest at the other end of the court (118th-ranked).

+- The Jayhawks averaged 33.2 boards per game (90th-ranked in college basketball) last year, while allowing 32.1 rebounds per contest (247th-ranked).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.